-The visitor circulation through museums and galleries will determine what visitors will see, where they focus their attention, and, ultimately, what they learn and/or experience Hillier and Tzortzi [1976], Penn [2003].
-The move of visitors is not dominated by exhibits but implicitly driven by the space syntax as investigated by Penn [2003].
+The visitor circulation through museums and galleries will determine what visitors will see, where they focus their attention, and, ultimately, what they learn and/or experience [1, 2].
+The move of visitors is not dominated by exhibits but implicitly driven by the space syntax as investigated by [2].
 However, the observation time that a visitors spends on a particular exhibit corresponds to the visitor attention and interest.
 A number of researches have been published on how people move through museums for many years but none of them addressed the exhibit arrangement correlating to the observation time of visitors.

-Related to location-based games, people plays the games related to their location via their GPS-based device Yiannoutsou et al. [2009], Dini et al. [2007].
-Such games have a purpose to improve museum visits and entertain visitors especially school kids.
-The visitor records during their museum trip are also useful for enhancing the the functionalities of exhibitions including collecting, organizing, displaying, etc. On the other words, the byproduct of these games is an implicit indicator reflecting to the engagement and enjoyment of visitors.
+Related to on-site activities, people plays the games related to their location via their GPS-based device [3, 4, 5] as well as they can interact with robots and enjoy seeing the robot show [6].
+Such activities have a purpose to improve museum visits and entertain visitors especially school kids.
+The visitor records during their museum trip are also useful for enhancing the functionalities of exhibitions including collecting, organizing, displaying, etc. On the other words, the byproduct of these activities is an implicit indicator reflecting to the engagement and enjoyment of visitors.

-In this paper, we introduce how to apply eigenplaces to a problem of exhibit arrangement.
-Eigenplaces are derived from the covariance matrix of visitor circulation.
+In this paper, we introduce how to apply eigendecomposition to a problem of exhibit arrangement.
+Eigenvectors are derived from the covariance matrix of visitor circulation.
 We can partition off the exhibit space by grouping together similar objects in the same partition.
 The objects in the exhibit judged as the same or different groups are determined by the set of primary behaviors of the visitors.

 The primary behaviors are derived from the repeating and common movements of visitors in the same space.
 For example, in a museum, the most popular objects where a number of visitors spend more time are a potential factor to construct the common behavior structures.